ccoenraets/ionic-tutorial/create-angular-service.md

         return $resource('http://localhost:5000/sessions/:sessionId');
     });
     ```

+    > In a real-life application, you would typically externalize the server parameters in a config module.

 1. The starter.services module you just created has a dependency on the Angular resource module which is
  not included by default.
-Open index.html and add a script tag to include angular-resource.min.js (right after ionic-bundle.js):
+Open index.html and add a script tag to include **angular-resource.min.js** (right after
+ ionic-bundle.js):

   ```
   <script src="lib/ionic/js/angular/angular-resource.min.js"></script>
   ```

-1. Add a script tag to include the services.js file you just created (right after app.js):
+1. Add a script tag to include the **services.js** file you just created (right after app.js):

   ```
   <script src="js/services.js"></script>